ComeWllt/photo-front/README.md

 # Front-end of MyPhoto

-This is the back-end of a photo gallery website.
+This is the front-end of a photo gallery website.
 This is a personnal project to share my photos with friends and family. <br>
 The website is fully responsive.
 This project is still in development, which means more features may be added in the future.